flnx/flnx/README.md

 ### Hi there 👋, my name is Kaloyan
 #### I'm currently studying JavaScript at Software University in Bulgaria.
 I've also been working on HTML/CSS projects for a while and did cool stuff which I will upload in the near future.
 My focus is front-end web development.
-I love the process of learning and creating new things every single day.
+I love the process of creating and learnig new things every day.

 #### Current Skills: